Published:

 Inadequate property-level separation

 As you scale, a basic real estate chart of accounts may not suffice.
-Sophisticated investors need structures that handle complexity.
+Follow these best practices to create a real estate investor chart of accounts that reflects your portfolio’s growth.

 Multi-property tracking

-Design your COA to capture specific tax benefits.
+Set up COA to capture major tax benefits

 Free All-in-One Property Management Software